esbenp/heimdal/README.md

 ### Is this not what Laravel does?

 Yes, pretty much.
 However, if you want to report to something like Sentry you usually do this through something like Monolog.
-The problem with Monolog is that it is difficult to [https://github.com/Seldaek/monolog/issues/651](pick up the response of the reporters).
+The problem with Monolog is that it is difficult to [pick up the response of the reporters](https://github.com/Seldaek/monolog/issues/651).
 For instance, Sentry reports back a unique ID for every reported exception which is extremely useful to give to the user, so they can give it to customer support.
 Heimdal supports this out-of-the-box by giving the response of all reporters to the formatter classes.
 This makes it trivial for formatters to use the response of the reporters in their final response to the user.